Hekkn256/FreePizza/README.md

 # FreePizza
 FOS pizza.
 Idk what to tell you

-TODO: find good brands and/or recipes for cheese, pepperoni, and sausage
+TODO: find good brands and/or recipes for cheese, pepperoni, sausage, and other toppings